dr3as/trackauk/README.md

 # trackauk
 system to track auk/plants

-crap needed for db and stuff is put into config.cfg
+crap needed for db and stuff is put into config.php